It’s the fourth of July again! Time to celebrate our freedom and have fun, right?

 Does it sound familiar?
 These are all the typical 4th of July activities.

-Let's look at some of the damage control measures you can take this fourth of July with these must-haves and sleep tips.
+Let's have a look at how to keep sleep damage control to a minimum with these fourth of July must-haves and sleep tips.

 Prepare your body for sleep at least 90 minutes before bedtime.
 Start by dimming the lights in your bedroom.
 The blue light will signal the body that it’s daytime and will suppress melatonin production.
 Melatonin is the hormone the body needs to sleep.